NVC workshop in the Philippines

 In a jail for young men aged between 15 and 18, we worked with 20 persons who killed somebody.
 I’ve never been so close to 20 “murders”, playing with them, listening to their stories and pain, and finding in many of them so much hope and trust.

 I demonstrated the anger approach with a punching ball.
 Afterwards, I watched a young man changing abruptly, getting a red face, hitting the ball and yelling at it.
 He said, his need by killing was joy.
 I was helpless, and still I am.
 I see the need of so much more time and presence for these people than we actually had.

 In another jail of elder prisoners, we did a training with those who did or want to make a high school degree and spoke English.
 The conditions were different: 24.500 inmates, the “particularly serious cases” are placed in cages where they cannot stand up straight, 87 residents have to spend the night in one cell of 20 m².
 They sleep standing up.
 I was in one of those cells, during the day, and I am out of words.

 Many of “my” participants from the German workshops are involved in these different projects.
 They organized our NVC trainings in their working field, and this is the most satisfying possibility spreading NVC I can imagine.

-Amina, living in the Philippines, is one of the participants of my workshops since the beginning in 2007 and she is almost certified.
-Now, she got 8 requests to conduct NVC follow-up workshops.
-For example she is invited to a meeting with 80 high school and 60 elementary school administrators.
+Amina Mambuay is one of the participants of my workshops since the beginning in 2007, and she is now certified.
+She got 8 requests to conduct NVC follow-up workshops.
+For example, she is invited to a meeting with 80 high school and 60 elementary school administrators.
 She is invited to the prisons again.
-She works with „rebels“ out of the Moslem-Christian-conflict in the rain forests in Mindanao.
+She works with “rebels” out of the Moslem-Christian-conflict in the rain forests in Mindanao.

 The NVC-seeds are growing and support the change of some social structures in the Philippines.